John W. Childs

 David Spiegel, M.D., PH.D.

-David is the CEO and co-founder of Kleo Pharmaceuticals.
+David is the President of Kleo Laboratories and co-founder of Kleo Pharmaceuticals.
 He is a Professor of Chemistry and Pharmacology at Yale University where he heads the Spiegel Research Group.
 He has co-authored over 40 peer-reviewed publications and is an inventor with over a dozen patents, including those that underlie Kleo's ARM and SyAM platforms.
 He has been recognized with various awards and honors, including the NIH Director's New Innovators Award, the Ellison Medical Foundation New Scholar Award in Aging Research, the Bill and Melinda Gates Foundation Grand Challenges Explorations Award, an Alfred P. Sloan Foundation Fellowship, an Arthur C. Cope Early Career Scholars Award, and others.

 Observers & Advisors